aatmunbaxi/lasgun.el/showcase.md

             (call-interactively (intern command) t)))))

 This way, you can use a function at any time so long as you don't need arguments and the like.
-I foresee more creative hackers seeing methods to improve this substantially.
+I foresee more creative hackers having ideas to improve this substantially.

 https://github.com/aatmunbaxi/lasgun.el/assets/130934815/87ef6ed7-5f16-4e71-85c6-7e98eee84310